bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 The `dotnet user-secrets init` command is used to *add* or *update* a *user secrets ID* in a Visual Studio project file.

-A Visual Studio project file with a user secrets ID can use secrets storage in development environments via the ASP.NET Core's Secret Manager.
-And so that other `dotnet user-secrets` commands can then be used with the Visual Studio project without having to specify a user secrets ID.

 > The `dotnet user-secrets init` command does NOT create a secrets file.